NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sea Witch.md

 You've studied the waves, and they obey your will as extensions of your own fin.
-You can cast [[Spells/Aqueous Orb|Aqueous Orb]] and [[Spells/Control Water|Control Water]] as 5th-rank primal innate spells, each once per day.
+You can cast [[Aqueous Orb|Aqueous Orb]] and [[Control Water|Control Water]] as 5th-rank primal innate spells, each once per day.

 *Source: Pathfinder Howl of the Wild*
 *ORC*